 Anyone aged over six must wear a face covering on public transport and in indoor public spaces nationwide.
 They are also compulsory outdoors in many regions.

-Normal rules allow a maximum of one person to visit your home (always the same person) and, for meetings outside, the rule of four remains in place.
+A maximum of one person is allowed to visit your home (always the same person) and, for meetings outside, the rule of four remains in place.